rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 Genotyping with denovo_map.pl
 ---

 First, let's grab five additional  sequences that we had demultiplexed from another sequencing pool; they had the same barcodes, but different Illumina index primers so were demultiplexed separately.
-Let's fetch the sequences with *wget* from your demultiplexed directory:

-	wget <<add url here>>

-We should have five more individuals for the third population for which we only had one before.
+We should now have five additional individuals for the third population for which we only had one before.
 Also, notice how these individuals had a different Illumina index primer...

 Let's make a list of the filenames that have sequences in them: